Presiding bishop: Evangelical Lutheran Church in Northern Germany

 The Presiding Bishop of the Evangelical Lutheran Church in Northern Germany (Nordkirche) is the senior (metropolitan) bishop and principal leader of the Nordkirche, a Landeskirche (member church) of Evangelische Kirche in Deutschland.
 In German, Nordkirche uses the title Landesbischof (literally: State Bishop).
 She or he got her or his see in Schwerin.
 They are the primus inter pares of the three bishops in the dioceses (Sprengel).
 They chair the Conference of Bishops (Bischofsrat) and the Church Executive Board (Kirchenleitung).
 First Presiding Bishop was Gerhard Ulrich.
 He was retired in spring of 2019.
 His successor is Kristina Kühnbaum-Schmidt.

 Other Lutheran churches

 The Evangelical Lutheran Church in Canada (ELCIC), a mainline Lutheran body similar to the ELCA, uses the term "national bishop" for a similar position.
 Most other Lutheran churches in North America, especially the Confessional Lutheran bodies use a congregationalist structure and call their national leaders "president."
 The Lutheran Churches of Sweden, Finland, Estonia, Latvia, and Nigeria all use the term Archbishop.

+Anglicanism

-Anglican
+Anglican Communion

 In the Anglican Communion (the worldwide family of independent churches following the tradition of the Church of England), several churches' primates are called Presiding Bishop.
 Among them are the Anglican Episcopal Church of Brazil, the Anglican Church of South America and the Episcopal Church (United States); the primate of Episcopal Church in Jerusalem and the Middle East is called "president bishop".